 - Access an extraordinary network of colleagues with a broad set of experiences, perspectives, practices, and intellectual frameworks relevant to data-driven innovation

-- Gain greater experience and expertise in data science regardless of whether one is a student, early or seasoned career professional
+- Gain greater experience and expertise in all stages of data lifecycle, and in data-related research, including data science regardless of whether one is a student, early or seasoned career professional

 - Enhance the quality and effectiveness of personal work and activities

-- Improve one’s competitive advantage professionally and position oneself for leadership within the broader research community
+- Improve your competitive advantage professionally and position yourself for leadership within the broader research community